Gemini (soundtrack): Development

 "O Podu" was a popular expression among college students in Tamil Nadu.
 When the director wanted a catchphrase for a song, Vairamuthu suggested using the term and building on it.
 On the director's insistence, the term was then incorporated into and mixed with the title song, resulting in the item number "O Podu".
 The song was conceived by AVM as a way of reaching out to the masses.
 The track, picturised on Rani and Vikram and choreographed by Ashok Raja, was sung by Anuradha Sriram.
 For the song, Vikram performed "savu koothu", a type of funeral dance common in Tamil Nadu.
 The lyrics of "Deewana", sung by Sadhana Sargam, had some Hindi words as it was picturised on the heroine, a typical Marwari woman from Sowcarpet for whom Hindi comes naturally.
 In an interview with The Hindu, Vairamuthu revealed that the track "Naattu Katta" was based on a folk song.
+The song "Penoruthi" is inspired from "Why Me Lord" by Shaggy.

 Vikram, having already worked as a voice artist and singer, offered to sing his version of the song "O Podu" following the song's success, for which the producers agreed.
 According to Vikram, the song was recorded and filmed the same morning, and was added to the soundtrack album a month after its initial release.
 The film had been completed by then and the additional track was featured during the closing credits.
 Initially, a small footage featuring Vikram and Kiran was sent to the cinemas for screening during the end credits.
 However, the audience were dissatisfied with the shortened version of the song and forced theatre owners to rewind the song and play it again.
 After receiving calls from distributors and theatre owners, the makers eventually sent the entire song.